natfaulk/blockchain/readme.md

 }
 ```

+The current settings are:

+DIFFICULTY - how hard the proof of work is
+MINING_REWARD - how much mining a block rewards
+THIS_ADDR - the current node address
+PORT - the port which the local server is hosted on.
+Not necessarily the port used by other nodes to connect to this node as it could be behing a reverse proxy

 # System architecture
 On startup the node tries to connect to known nodes which are stored in a constant at the top of the bc_lib.js file.
 If it cannot download a valid blockchain from any of those it will create a new one with a couple of example transactions.
 These can be removed from the bc.js file.

-The genesis block (the first block) transfers 100 credits from address 0 to the first node address.
+The genesis block (the first block) transfers 100 credits from address 0 to the specified destination address.

+When the node starts up, a local server is created.
+Everytime a trandsaction is made the changes are pushed to all known nodes